-If you fail the tests, you must speak directly with an instructor from the company that administered the program to discuss the problems you had with the material.
+If you fail a test, you must speak with an instructor from the company that administered the program to discuss the problems you had with the material.

 Debtor education is one of several names associated with the mandatory credit counseling required for a consumer to have his bankruptcy discharged.
 Teachers give a minimum of two hours of instruction on how to manage money, repair credit and plan successful financial strategies after bankruptcy.

 The two counseling sessions cover different subjects.
-The one you took before filing – called the pre-discharge counseling – is designed to explore options other than bankruptcy for solving your problem.
-The post-filing, or debtor education counseling session is designed to teach you how to stabilize your financial situation after bankruptcy.
+The one you took before filing – called the pre-file bankruptcy credit counseling – is designed to explore options other than bankruptcy for solving your problem.
+The pre-discharge debtor education course is designed to teach you how to stabilize your financial situation after bankruptcy.

 No. The two can’t be taken simultaneously.
-Pre-discharge credit counseling must take place 180 days before you file.
-Pre-discharge counseling occurs must be completed within 60 days after your first meeting with creditors for Chapter 7 bankruptcy.
-For Chapter 13, you must complete the course before making your final payment.
+Pre-file bankruptcy credit counseling must take place 180 days before you file for bankruptcy.
+Pre-discharge debtor education must be completed within 60 days after your first meeting with creditors for Chapter 7 bankruptcy.
+For Chapter 13 bankruptcy, you must complete the course before making your final payment.

 Yes.
 They are available online, in person or over the phone.
 Contact a credit counseling service approved by the U.S. Trustees to schedule your counseling session.
 Classes run a minimum of two hours.

-The fees for pre-discharge bankruptcy, or “debtor education,” vary, but should cost around $50.
+The fees for the two courses vary, but should cost around $50.
 If you have a problem affording that, there are provisions for having the fees waived.

 That is when the court orders that the consumer is no longer legally required to pay his debts.
 The court must grant the discharge and it is permanent, meaning creditors can’t take any action against the debtor to collect.

-Chapter 7 bankruptcy cases normally are decided in 3-to-4 months.
-Chapter 13 bankruptcy can go as long as five years before bankruptcy is discharged.
+Chapter 7 bankruptcy cases normally are decided in 4-6 months.
+Chapter 13 bankruptcy is set up to pay off debts in 3-5 years.

 A trustee is an impartial party appointed to liquidate the debtor’s non-exempt assets.
 The trustee sells the assets and distributes the money to creditors.
 The trustee also can attempt to recover property that he believes was fraudulently disposed of by the debtor.

 It suffers.
-Your credit score likely will drop 100 points or more following bankruptcy discharge.
-If it’s Chapter 7 bankruptcy, the information will stay on your credit report for 10 years.
+Depending upon where you started from, your credit score likely will drop 100-150 points or more following bankruptcy discharge.
+The higher your score was before filing, the more it will drop.
+Also, be aware that Chapter 7 bankruptcy information will stay on your credit report for 10 years.
 If it’s Chapter 13, it will remain there for seven years.